jmil/Bioe421_521-MicrocontrollerApplications/Lab_06--ArduinoAndCircuitPlayground/Lab06_D--CircuitPlayground.md

 	**"Adafruit Circuit Playground" board selected:**
 	![Boards Search Result](Adafruit-Boards.png)

 1. Now we need to install the Circuit Playground Library files.
-Follow a similar workflow as above
+We will follow a similar workflow as above.

 1. In the Arduino IDE, navigate to `Sketch` -> `Include Library` -> `Manage Libraries...`.
 Search for `circuit`, and install the latest version of `Adafruit Circuit Playground`.